thuyenho/resize-upload-image-to-aws-s3/README.md

 First you must follow the steps to running `resizeAndUploadImage.js` and after that `createSignedUrl.js`

-# 1. the script resizeAndUploadImage.js
+# 1. the script CreateAndSetPermissionOnBucket.js

 ## How does this script work

-You should run the script `resizeAndUploadImages.js` and that does the following steps:
+You should run the script `CreateAndSetPermissionOnBucket.js` and that does the following steps:

-1. Read list of files in image folder

-2. Create small and medium images from origin images

-3. Create two AWS 3 buckets: one for public and the other for private
+1. Create two AWS 3 buckets: one for public and the other for private

-4. Grant Read-Only Permission to an Anonymous User on public bucket
+2. Grant Read-Only Permission to an Anonymous User on public bucket

-5. Upload small and medium images to public bucket, origin image to private bucket

-6. Write image paths, URLs that receive from  AWS S3 on the text files, such as: urls.txt, paths.txt

 ## Steps to work on this script